How To Use Kakao Taxi Without A Korean Phone Number

 Before you try to use Kakao Taxi to hail a cab in Korea, you need to have a Kakao ID.
 To get a Kakao ID, you need to create an account with Kakao, complete the registration process, and then choose your Kakao ID.

 To create a Kakao account you need to have a phone number.
 You don’t need a Korean phone number, but you will need to be able to receive a text message to activate a new Kakao account.
-If you’re in Korea, this could be difficult to do without a Korean sim card and phone number.
+If you’re in Korea, this could be difficult to do without a Korean SIM card and phone number.

 However, as long as you have access to a phone number (Korean or international), you will be able to create a Kakao ID.
 You’ll also need your email address, personal details and Internet access.

-1: Create a Kakao Account
+Step 1: Create a Kakao Account

 Enter your email address, personal details, agree to the terms and then continue.
 Your Kakao account is tied to this email address and will be used to log in.
 You can’t change it later.